GonzaloHernandez/simplegui/README.md

 ```
 main.cpp
 ```
-Uncomment and comment appropiately one at a time.
+Uncomment and comment appropiately, one at a time.